-- This function cannot be used in some capture modes or in combination with some other functions. (p.117)

-- When [Auto Align] is set to (Off), [Shake Reduction] of the 4 menu is fixed to [Off]. - For HDR Capture, multiple images are combined together to create a single image, so it may take time to save the image.
+- This function cannot be used in some capture modes or in combination with some other functions. (p.118) - When the drive mode is set to [Interval Shooting] or [Interval Movie Record], [Auto Align] is fixed to (Off). - When [Auto Align] is set to (Off), [Shake Reduction] of the 4 menu is fixed to [Off]. - For HDR Capture, multiple images are combined together to create a single image, so it may take time to save the image.